 Shadow IT are those IT assets that are created or are being used by the employees in the organization without the knowledge of the IT team or the Security Team.
 While these assets can improve employee productivity to a great extent it poses a massive threat to the security of the organization.
-Gartner predicted that by 2020, 1/3rd of security attacks would be caused because of shadow IT.
+In 2016 Gartner predicted that by 2020, 1/3rd of security attacks would be caused because of shadow IT.

 Why Shadow IT poses a risk for Cyber Security?

 Knowledge of what you need to protect is the key to maintaining optimum security.
 Creating an asset inventory is the first step in any cybersecurity management function.
 However due to rapid digitization, cloud adoption, IoT adoption and agile disperse teams, 3rd party integrations, etc cybersecurity organizations no longer have control as well as visibility of assets.